lustre-labs/lustre/pages/reference/for-elm-devs.md

 ## Differences to be aware of

 1. **Effect handling** - While both Elm and Lustre use a similar approach, Lustre's effect system provides more flexibility with `before_paint` and `after_paint` effects.

 2. **Components** - Lustre has first-class support for stateful components, which Elm doesn't provide.

 3. **Syntax** - Gleam's syntax is more similar to Rust or OCaml than Elm's Haskell-inspired syntax.

-4. **Type system** - Gleam has row polymorphism and allows for more flexible types in some cases, but doesn't have type aliases with constructors like Elm.

 5. **JavaScript interop** - Lustre provides easier JavaScript interop through Gleam's FFI system compared to Elm's more restricted ports.

 ## Where to go next